nyaruka/xlsxlite/README.md

 so it intentionally only supports a tiny subset of SpreadsheetML specification:

  * No styling or themes
- * Only strings, numbers and dates are supported cell types
+ * Only strings, numbers, booleans and dates are supported cell types

 If you need to do anything fancier then take a look at [xlxswriter](https://xlsxwriter.readthedocs.io/) and [openpyxl](https://openpyxl.readthedocs.io/).